Rabies

 Prevention

 Generally speaking, it is best to avoid contact with wild and domestic animals when the vaccination status is unknown, regardless of whether the animal is dead or alive.
 If you have a domestic animal, make sure that it has been vaccinated against rabies.
 If you are injured by a potentially infected animal, clean the wound thoroughly with soap and water for 10 to 15 minutes, as this can significantly reduce the chance of contracting the virus.
-Afterwards, a healthcare professional should be consulted to determine if further treatment is needed.
+Afterwards, a health care professional should be consulted to determine if further treatment is needed.

 Immunization

 A rabies vaccine is available.
-It is indicated as a preventive measure in those who work with animals or those traveling to certain countries where rabies is more prevalent.
+It is indicated as a preventive measure in those who work with animals or those travelling to certain countries where rabies is more prevalent.
 Speak to a health professional to find out if you should be vaccinated.

 In order to prevent the development of the disease, anyone who has been exposed to rabies, even if previously vaccinated against rabies, must receive prompt treatment.
 This treatment consists of the administration of human rabies immunoglobulin or a rabies vaccination.
 These treatments may be difficult to obtain in some parts of the world.

-When should I see a healthcare professional?
+When should I see a health care professional?

-If you have been in contact with a potentially infected animal, see a healthcare professional as soon as possible.
+If you have been in contact with a potentially infected animal, see a health care professional as soon as possible.

-If you get sick after you return from a trip or if you were sick while you were away, see a healthcare provider upon your return.
+If you get sick after you return from a trip or if you were sick while you were away, see a health care provider upon your return.
 Medical attention may be required.